 An authentic way to address these types of sensitive matters is to use real patient stories.
 Hearing about similar health experiences lets others know that they are not alone.

 Tennessee Reproductive Medicine created this newsletter that features a couple’s journey through IVF, along with educational content and a patient testimonial.
 For a best-case scenario, this health newsletter would be segmented to target prospective patients dealing with the same issues.

 Remember that you’re building a long-term relationship with email marketing.
 Sending an automated birthday email is by far the easiest way to let your patients know that you’re thinking of them.

 In MailerLite, it’s really easy to set up an automated birthday email so the system sends out personalized emails throughout the year without you lifting a finger.

 Dr. Bennet sends a nice birthday email.
 He makes it personal using the patient’s first name (which can be automated) and writes a thoughtful note.
 Notice he also includes his website link, phone number and social media channels, just as a subtle reminder that he wants to stay connected.

 A common and effective marketing practice across all industries is to create content that shows people you’re an expert in your field that wants to help others.

-The healthcare world is no different.
-Set some time aside to write helpful articles or develop a set of tips that will help your patients.
+The healthcare industry is no different.
+Set some time aside for content marketing: write helpful articles or develop a set of tips that will help your patients.
 Then, promote your knowledge via your newsletter.

 HealthyChildren.org takes advantage of the holiday season to promote Thanksgiving tips as well as promote a photo contest to raise money for charity.